-In December, 2014, the White House Office of Science & Technology Policy (OSTP) launched a Climate Education and Literacy Initiative to help connect American students and citizens with the best-available, science-based information about climate change.
-As commitment in support of this effort, federal and non-governmental experts are collaborating to harness the promise of educational games and interactive media to enhance understanding and awareness of climate-change impacts and solutions.
-The first Climate Game Jam was held October 2-4, 2015 to create new game prototypes that allow players to learn about climate change and resilience through science, solutions, and resilience through science-based, interactive experiences.
+In December, 2014, the Office of Science & Technology Policy (OSTP) launched a Climate Education and Literacy Initiative to help connect American students and citizens with the best-available, science-based information about climate change.
+As commitment in support of this effort, experts in climate science, education, and game design collaborated to harness the promise of educational games and interactive media to enhance understanding and awareness of climate change impacts and solutions.
+The first Climate Game Jam was held October 2-4, 2015 to create new game prototypes that allow players to learn about climate change science, solutions, and resilience through science-based, interactive experiences.
 A second Climate Game Jam – focused specifically on Water – was held April 15-24, 2016.

 The goals of the Arctic Climate Game Jam are:

 - To promote the power of learning through games